 La Fortuna and Arenal

-In terms of activities in the area, a couple of companies run combo tours: we did a four-in-one that included a river safari, a tour of the La Fortuna waterfall, lunch at a nice restaurant in town, a guided hike around the volcano, and entry into and dinner at the Tabacón hot springs.
+In terms of activities in the area, several companies run combo tours: we did a four-in-one tour that included a river safari, a tour of the La Fortuna waterfall, lunch at a restaurant in town, a guided hike around the volcano and entry into and dinner at the Tabacón hot springs.
 At about $220, this isn't cheap but is an efficient way of combining multiple activities, especially if you would otherwise have to factor in the cost of taxis.

 Monteverde

-The best way to get between La Fortuna and Monteverde is via "jeep-boat-jeep," actually a minibus-boat-minibus service that picks you up from your hotel, takes you to Lake Arenal, ferries you across, and delivers you to your hotel at the other end.
-This costs $25 and takes about three hours, saving you a good 90 minutes' driving on very poor, rocky, unpaved roads.
+The best way to get between La Fortuna and Monteverde is by 'jeep-boat-jeep,' actually a minibus-boat-minibus service that takes you from your hotel to Lake Arenal, ferries you across the lake and delivers you to your hotel at the other end.
+This costs $25 and takes about three hours, saving a good 90 minutes' driving on very poor, rocky, unpaved roads.

 Tamarindo

 Our hotel, El Sabanero Eco Lodge, was about 10 miles outside Tamarindo.
 Its main selling point is its amazing infinity pool, but the lodge was a nice place to hang out too.
 The rooms are small cabins, but not as pretty or well kitted out as at Campo Verde.
-The air con failed one night (apparently due to a power cut) and the hot water didn't work on two evenings (of course, as soon as the manager went to turn the hot water on at the mains came and had a look, it eventually started to work).
-I liked the cabins, though, even if it was a little scary to wake up one night and find the cabin completely surrounded by a herd of cows!
-The howler monkeys were also pretty noisy, but all part of the experience.
+I liked the cabins, though, even if it was a little disconcerting to wake up one night and find the cabin completely surrounded by a herd of cows!
 Don't come here without a car though; taxis into town are expensive and the buses are unreliable.

 Mal País

-In Mal País, we stayed at Moana Lodge, which is a lovely hotel on the cliffside above the town.
-The more expensive cabins have 180 views of the coastline; our room was lower down, but well appointed and with a nice terrace (they just need some better outdoor lighting).
+In Mal País, we stayed at Moana Lodge, a lovely hotel on the cliffside above the town.
+The more expensive cabins have 180 views of the coastline; our room was lower down, but well appointed and with a nice terrace.
 There is a cute pool, hot tub and chill-out area and the beach is only minutes away.
 The hotel's key selling point is its restaurant, Papaya, perched on the clifftop and offering amazing views of the coast and the jungle.
 A good and well presented breakfast is included; we also went for dinner one night, enjoying a selection of tapas as we watched the sunset.

 Montezuma

-Originally, we had planned to drive from Mal País to Quepos, via the Paquera–Puntarenas ferry, but after our epic road trip, we realised we had been too optimistic and had to cut our planned trip to the Manuel Antonio national park, a real shame, because who doesn't want to to go a national park brimming with cute monkeys frolicking on the beach?
+Originally, we planned to drive from Mal País to Quepos, via the Paquera–Puntarenas ferry, but after our epic road trip, we realised we had been too optimistic and had to cut our planned trip to the Manuel Antonio National Park, a real shame, because who doesn't want to to go a national park brimming with cute monkeys frolicking on the beach?
 With hindsight, I would have cut a day from La Fortuna or Monteverde to have time to visit Manuel Antonio.

-Instead we drove a little way along the coast to Montezuma, staying at El Sano Banano hotel.
-The main attraction was that you got access to the pool, beach and facilities of the hotel's pricier sister hotel.
-The Sano Banano was cheap and cheerful — much too noisy at night and without proper curtains — but the pool was amazing and we were only staying one night...
+Instead, we drove a little way along the coast to Montezuma, staying at El Sano Banano Hotel.
+The main attraction was the access to the pool, beach and facilities of the hotel's more luxe sister hotel, Ylang Ylang Beach Resort.
+El Sano Banano was cheap and cheerful — a little noisy at night but the pool was amazing.

 Back to San José